Metamogul/timestone/README.md

 ### Action

-An `Action` provides an interface a function to be called along with a name used to link it to a configuration.
+An `Action` defines an interface for a function to be executed, along with a name used to associate it with a configuration.

 ```golang
 type Action interface {